 The topic applies to SF, SFHA, SFCFSHA, SF Oracle RAC, and VCS.

-You need to keep the following items in mind when you install or upgrade VCS in a zone environment on an Oracle Solaris 10 operating system.
+You need to keep the following items in mind when you install or upgrade VCS using the installer in a zone environment on an Oracle Solaris 11 operating system.